Beautiful Bubbles Around the World to Safely Stay in or out of COVID

 There is a restaurant on site serving European, Spanish, vegetarian and vegan cuisine.
 They also offer gluten-free options.
 The restaurant shares the same sleek design as the guest rooms.

 The Conrad Maldives Resort is on tropical Rangali Island in the Maldives.
 The Muraka at the resort is a unique two-level luxury stay that features an underwater bedroom on the lower level that allows guests to live and sleep surrounded by the sea.

 Ithaa Undersea Restaurant is five meters below the surface.
-It received both a Global Restaurant of the Year Award as well as Luxury Unique Experience Award in 2017.
+It received both a Global Restaurant of the Year Award and a Luxury Unique Experience Award in 2017.

 BubbleTent - Australia

 After the founders of Bubble Tent Australia went on a stargazing tour in New Zealand, they came back wanting to extend that experience for themselves and others.
 And so, a bubble was born.

 Bubbletent Australia overlooks the Capertee Valley Canyon, the world's second-largest canyon in New South Wales.
 The area is rich with greenery and wildlife and is known for its abundance of cliffs, making fantastic views perfect for nature photographers and adventurers.